 So be friendly and smile, even if you are nervous (which you will be) remember people are probably nervous to meet you to, sitting behind your big table

-Best advice I can really give though is to make friends with your artist table buddies, if you go on a tea or lunch run, ask if they want something picking up (I love it when people do this) Remember the artists around you arn't your competition, they are your friends and colleges, they are in the same position you are.
+A great thing to do is make friends with your artist table buddies, if you go on a tea or lunch run, ask if they want something picking up (I love it when people do this) Remember the artists around you aren't your competition, they are your friends and colleges, they are in the same position you are.
 The artist community is very small, so don't be silly enough to bad mouth another artist behind their backs, you wouldn't want anyone doing this about you, so extend the same courtesy.

 I adore the atmosphere on the British Convention Scene, there is so much support between artists and I really want to harbor that.
 You can help build a strong community by helping people out and showing support and caring.
 It feels really nice